Regularity of velocity averages in kinetic equations with heterogeneity: Introduction

+More importantly, however, assumption ({\bf H2}) also accommodates drift vectors $\mff=\mff(\mx,\mlambda)$ that are discontinuous with respect to $\mx$.
+In particular, drift vectors with $BV$ (bounded variation) regularity in $\mx$ are admissible (see Lemma \ref{lem:BV_H2}). \end{remark}

-\begin{remark} We have chosen to require that \eqref{non-deg} holds for any $L \subset \subset \R^{m}$, which implies that in \eqref{aver-quant} we can take any $\rho \in C^{\abs{\mkappa}}_c(\R^m)$.
-On the other hand, if we want to consider only $\rho \in C^{\abs{\mkappa}}_c(L)$, where $L \subseteq \R^m$ is given, then it is sufficient to require that \eqref{non-deg} holds for that fixed $L$.
-This observation is relevant when applied to bounded entropy solutions of heterogeneous conservation laws (see Section \ref{sec:appl}). \end{remark}
+\begin{remark} We require that condition \eqref{non-deg} holds for every compact subset $L \subset\subset \R^m$.
+This choice ensures that, in~\eqref{aver-quant}, the test function $\rho$ may be taken from $C^{\abs{\mkappa}}_c(\R^m)$.
+Conversely, if one wishes to consider only test functions $\rho \in C^{\abs{\mkappa}}_c(L)$ for a fixed $L \subset\R^m$, it is sufficient to assume that~\eqref{non-deg} holds for that particular set~$L$.
+An analogous remark applies to assumption~({\bf H2}).
+This observation becomes relevant when dealing with bounded entropy solutions of heterogeneous conservation laws (see Section \ref{sec:appl}). \end{remark}

 Let us briefly outline some of the key ideas behind the proof of \eqref{aver-quant}.
 When the drift term $\mff = \mff(\mlambda)$ is independent of $\mx$, the Fourier transform is classically applied to the equation \eqref{eq-1} to separate the solution $h$ from the coefficients (see, e.g., \cite[Section 5.3]{Perthame:2002qy}).
 Specifically, we obtain